gacetta/notes/SASS.md

 # SASS

----
 ## What is SASS
 ---
 `SASS` is a CSS preprocessor, an extension of CSS that adds power and elegance to the basic language.

-CSS files get messy and huge and unmangeable after time.
+CSS files get huge, messy and unmangeable after time.
+SASS can help us with our program architecture

 SASS Source Code ----Sass compiler----> Compiled CSS Code

 Instead of writing in CSS, we write SASS which is compiled into a css file that then can be read by the browser.

+Functionality added by SASS:

-- Variables: for reusable values such as colors, font-sizes, spacing, etc.
+- `Variables`: for reusable values such as colors, font-sizes, spacing, etc.
-- Nesting: to nest selectors inside of one another, allowing us to write less code
+- `Nesting`: to nest selectors inside of one another, allowing us to write less code
-- Operators: for mathematical operations right inside of Css
+- `Operators`: for mathematical operations right inside of Css
-- Partials and imports: to write CSS in different files and importing them all into one single file
+- `Partials and imports`: to write CSS in different files and importing them all into one single file
-- Mixins: to write reusable pieces of CSS code
+- `Mixins`: to write reusable pieces of CSS code
-- Functions: similar to mixins, with the difference that they produce a value that can then be used
+- `Functions`: similar to mixins, with the difference that they produce a value that can then be used
-- Extends: to make different selectors inherit declarations that are common to all of them
+- `Extends`: to make different selectors inherit declarations that are common to all of them
-- Control directives: for writing complex code using conditionals and loops
+- `Control directives`: for writing complex code using conditionals and loops

-Two syntaxes:
+Two different syntaxes - similar but different:
 `Sass syntax` & `SCSS syntax` (also known as sassy css)

+**We're using SCSS**

 ---
 ## Variables
 ---
+Variables are named using the `$` character followed immediately by the variable name:

+     $color-primary: red;

-we name variables using the `$` character.  `$color-primary: red;` Then they are referenced with the same syntax: `color: $color-primary`
+Variables are referenced with the same syntax:

+    color: $color-primary;

 ---
 ## Nesting
 ---
+An important part of SCSS is nesting of selectors, which provides visual clarity of the heirarchy much like `html`

 In SCSS we can nest selector elements.
-So instead of:
+Take this CSS for example:

-    .navigation li {
+    nav ul {
+      margin: 0;
+      padding: 0;
+      list-style: none;
     }

-we can use:

-    .navigation {
-      list-style: none;

-      li {    // nested selector.  equivalent to .navigation ls {}
+    nav li {
       display: inline-block;
-        margin-left: 30px;
     }
+    nav a {
+      display: block;
+      padding: 6px 12px;
+      text-decoration: none;
     }

-There's no limit to how deep the nesting can go.

-Instead of
+The same code written in SCSS, with the `ul`, `li`, and `a` selectors nested inside the `nav` selector:

+    nav {
-.navigation li:first-child {
+      ul {
+        margin: 0;
+        padding: 0;
+        list-style: none;
       }

+      li { display: inline-block; }

+      a {
+        display: block;
+        padding: 6px 12px;
+        text-decoration: none;
+      }
+    }

+There's no limit to how deep the nesting can go (though overly nested rules will result in over-qualified CSS that could prove hard to maintain and is considered BAD PRACTICE)

+Lets say the above CSS also has the following selector:

+    nav li:first-child {
+      color: blue;
+    }

-we can use the `&` character to represent the current path: `.navigation li` and nest the `:first-child` selector inside the `li` selector
+we can use the `&` character to represent the current path: `nav li` and nest the `:first-child` selector _inside_ the `li` selector

+  nav {
-    .navigation {
+    ul {
+      margin: 0;
+      padding: 0;
       list-style: none;
+    }

-      li {    // nested selector.  equivalent to .navigation ls {}
+    li {
       display: inline-block;
-        margin-left: 30px;

-        &:first-child {    // `&` represents the curren path: .navigation li:first-child
+      &:first-child {
-          margin: 0;
+        color: blue
       }
     }

+    a {
+      display: block;
+      padding: 6px 12px;
+      text-decoration: none;
     }
+  }

 ---
-## Color Function in SASS
+## Color Functions in SASS
 ---
+### Lighten / Darken
+`lighten($base-color, value%)` function to calculate a lighter shade of the base color.
+`darken($base-color, value%)` function to calculate a darker shade of the base color.

+---
+### Saturate / Desaturate
+---
+`saturate($base-color, value%)` function to calculate a more saturated shade of the base color.
-we can use the `darken()` or `lighten()` function to automatically calculate a color.
+`desaturate($base-color, value%)` function to calculate a less saturated shade of the base color.

-  &:link {
-    background-color: $color-secondary;
-  }

-  &:hover {
-    background-color: darken($color-secondary, 10%);
-  }
+---
+### Adjust Hue
+---
+`adjust-hue($base-color, value%)` function to adjust the hue value of HSL

+---
+### Adding Alpha Transparency
+---
+`rgba($base-color, opacity-value)` function can turn our color variable into a transparent value easily.

 ---
 ## Float